Rhizomatica/mercury/README.md

 # mercury
-Mercury Open-source is a configurable open-source software-defined modem.
+Mercury is a configurable open-source software-defined modem.